Asparkam - instructions for use. Overdose of asparkam is fatal

 • irritation of the venous walls, thrombosis, phlebitis (when using injections).

-When the medication is not used according to the instructions, they do not listen to the doctor's recommendations, an overdose of Asparkam may occur.
+When the medication is not taken according to the instructions, or the doctor’s recommendations are not heeded, an overdose of Asparkam may occur.
 This phenomenon sometimes causes the following side effects:

-• symptoms of hyperkalemia (nausea, indigestion, pain in abdominal cavity, muscle paralysis, metallic taste mouth, numbness of hands and feet, bradycardia, disorientation in space, weakness);
+• symptoms of hyperkalemia (nausea, upset stomach, pain in abdominal cavity, muscle paralysis, metallic taste in the mouth, numbness of the arms and legs, bradycardia, disorientation in space, weakness);

-• signs of hypermagnesemia ( intense thirst, drop in blood pressure, arrhythmia, disruptions in neuromuscular transmission, redness of the skin on the face, hyporeflexia, convulsions, breathing problems);
+• signs of hypermagnesemia ( extreme thirst, drop in blood pressure, arrhythmia, disruptions in neuromuscular transmission, redness of the skin on the face, hyporeflexia, convulsions, breathing problems);

-• ECG examination can show expansion of the ventricular cardiac complex, high T-wave voltage, low P-wave voltage.
+• ECG examination may show dilatation of the ventricular cardiac complex, high T wave voltage, low P wave voltage.

-• overdose treatment: intravenous administration of calcium chloride, if necessary, hemodialysis is performed.
+• overdose treatment: intravenous administration of calcium chloride, if necessary, hemodialysis.

 Contraindications

-In order to get only the positive effect of using the medicine and not aggravate the health condition, you need to know about the rules for taking it.
-The annotation contains a number of contraindications to the use of potassium and magnesium asparaginate:
+In order to get only the positive effect of using the medicine and not to worsen your health condition, you need to know about the rules for taking it.
+The annotation contains a number of contraindications to the use of potassium and magnesium aspartate:

 • hyperkalemia;